-Generation offers may consist of startup, no-load and incremental energy offer.

-• Market Sellers can select the 'Switch to Cost Schedule' flag in Markets Gateway (Detail Updates tab) beginning on the day prior to the operating day until 10:30 and again starting at 18:30 through 65 minutes prior to the operating hour.
-Selecting this flag will make the price-based schedule(s) unavailable for the remainder of the operating day selected and will ensure any future commitments for the operating day are made on an available cost-based schedule.
-Once the Switch to Cost Schedule option is selected, the Market Seller will not have the option to resume using the price-based schedule for the remainder of the operating day.
+- Generation offers may consist of startup, no-load and incremental energy offer. - Market Sellers can select the 'Switch to Cost Schedule' flag in Markets Gateway (Detail Updates tab) beginning on the day prior to the Operating Deay until 10:30 and again starting at 18:30 through sixty-five (65) minutes prior to the operating hour.
+Selecting this flag will make the price-based schedule(s) unavailable for the remainder of the Operating Deay selected and will ensure any future commitments for the Operating Deay are made on an available cost-based schedule.
+Once the Switch to Cost Schedule option is selected, the Market Seller will not have the option to resume using the price-based schedule for the remainder of the Operating Deay. - Any hourly updates made to the Offer Updates or Detail Updates pages of Markets Gateway supersede the daily values on the Offer and/or Detail pages.
+Hourly updates made on the Offer Updates or Detail Updates pages are not carried over into the next Operating Day.